-CO1 Describe flow behaviour of polymer melts and solutions (dilute and semi-dilute) Understand, Apply CO2 Review and distinguish between the models for polymer solutions.
-Apply, Evaluate CO3 Select suitable polymer for a given application Analyze, Evaluate CO4 Select a suitable reinforcement material for blending with plastics in order to improve their mechanical properties.
-Understand, Apply, Evaluate CO5 Select a suitable processing and manufacturing technique for a given polymer.
+CO1 Describe flow behaviour of polymer melts and solutions Understand, Apply (dilute and semi-dilute) CO2 Review and distinguish between the models for polymer Apply, Evaluate solutions.
+CO3 Select suitable polymer for a given application Analyze, Evaluate CO4 Select a suitable reinforcement material for blending with Understand, Apply, plastics in order to improve their mechanical properties.
+Evaluate CO5 Select a suitable processing and manufacturing technique for a given polymer.
 Understand, Apply